How to Validate Someone’s Feelings (With Sample Statements)

 Validating other people’s emotions isn’t an easy task.
 That’s why we’ve outlined some steps to serve as your guide:

 Listening without judging is easier said than done.
-Most of us are raised with prejudices and it usually rears its ugly head when we’re listening to other people talk about something that we don’t agree with.
+Most of us are raised with prejudices, which usually rear our ugly heads when we hear others discuss something we disagree with.

 That’s why the first step to validating someone’s feelings is to listen with an open mind.
 Keep in mind that everyone’s experiences aren’t the same.
 That’s why we have different reactions to similar circumstances.

-So if you want to validate someone’s feelings, start by listening without prejudice.
-Focus on what they have to say instead of judging them for feeling that way.
+So, to validate someone’s feelings, start by listening without prejudice.
+Focus on what they say instead of judging them for feeling that way.

 2. Don’t Interrupt When They’re Talking

-Interrupting someone when they’re talking is not only rude, but it is one of the worst ways to invalidate someone’s feelings.
-You’re basically telling the other person that what they’re saying isn’t that important.
+Interrupting someone when they’re talking is not only rude but also one of the worst ways to invalidate someone’s feelings.
+You’re telling the other person what they’re saying isn’t unimportant.

 So the next time someone pours their heart out to you, just listen.
 You may nod at certain times to show them that you’re listening.
 But never cut them mid-sentence.
 That’s the best thing you can do for them.